gdsec-test/dcu-auto-abuse-id/README.md

 # Auto Abuse ID
-Project to programmatically identify which content is abusive
+Project to programmatically identify which content is abusive.
+Open API Spec for REST Endpoints: https://classify.int.godaddy.com/doc

 ## Cloning
 To clone the repository via SSH perform the following